On a finite sum of cosecants appearing in various problems: On a finite sums of cosecants

 Hence, it is not difficult to see that \be \sum_{l=1}^{n-1} \csc\!\left(\varphi+\frac{\,a\pi l\,}{n}\!\right)=\,\left.\frac{\partial}{\partial x}\ln P_{n-1} (x;\varphi,a)\right|_{\substack{x=0}} \ee \end{remark}

-We conclude this section with a graph of $S_n(\varphi,a)$ depicted in Fig.~\ref{g6hytbhfw}.
-It is quite remarkable that this sum has a qualitatively different behaviour, depending on how the parameters $\varphi$ and $a$ are chosen.
+We conclude this section with a graph of $S_n(\varphi,a),$ depicted in Fig.~\ref{g6hytbhfw}.
+It is quite remarkable that this sum has a qualitatively different behaviour, depending on how the initial phase $\varphi$ and the scaling factor $a$ are chosen.
 The explanation of this interesting phenomenon is given in Section \ref{4c312ct3q4rgfwa} (and more particularly in Section \ref{08r7ch3489y}) and is due to the presence of several quite different in nature terms in the leading part of the asymptotical expansion of $S_n(\varphi,a)$, whose presence and contribution depend on $\varphi$ and $a$.